GeXiaoguo/gexiaoguo.github.io/_posts/2016-08-03-Should ViewModel be Coupled with the View.md

 layout: post
 title: Is It Ok to Couple ViewModel with View
 ---
-Josh Smith had <a href="https://groups.google.com/forum/#!topic/wpf-disciples/P-JwzRB_GE8">a great post</a> on this topic.
+Josh Smith had <a href="https://groups.google.com/forum/#!topic/wpf-disciples/P-JwzRB_GE8">a great post</a> on this topic and suggested allow ViewModel to be coupled with the View can bring a lot of benefits.
 Although he seems to be in the minority in the following discussions, I have to say that I agree with him completely.
 A lot of people seem to believe that having a View agnostic ViewModel is automatically a good thing.
-I think it should all boils down to benefit/cost analysis.
-I just can't justify the extra cost in trying to develop a completely View agnostic ViewModel
+I think it should all boils down to benefit/cost analysis of the two approaches and value each plus/minus according to your project needs.

 The costs/benefits I can think of for each camp are listed below.

 Cost/Benefit of loosely coupled ViewModel

- - minus: complex xaml, mixed with dynamic behaviors(ValueConverters, Behaviors)
+: - complex xaml, mixed with dynamic behaviors(ValueConverters, MultiBindings)
- - minus: complex UI automation test cases to cover the complex view
- - plus: being able to switch view without affecting the ViewModel.
+: - complex UI automation test cases to cover the complex view logic : + being able to switch view without affecting the ViewModel.
 But the real benefit has to be aligned with business need.
 Is there any demand, plan to switch views

 Benefit of a tightly coupled ViewModel